All Life is Problem Solving

 The Problem with Problems

-The practical skills we acquire in life often arise in the course of our work, where we are faced with a myriad of technical and social problems to overcome.
-While our skills and experience are helpful to some degree, we may find them limited to specific areas.
+The practical problem-solving skills we acquire are often work-related, as we face a myriad of technical and social problems to overcome.
+These skills and experiences are helpful to some degree, but we may find them limited to specific areas.

-For many, the real problems of life are those that arise with family, partners, friends, acquaintances, and social organizations.
-Some of the more serious include moral dilemmas, relationship troubles, difficulties with children, or money problems.
+For many, the real problems of life arise with family, partners, friends, acquaintances, and social organizations.
+Some of the more serious issues include moral dilemmas, relationship troubles, difficulties with children, or money problems.

-A religious life helps us to overcome these problems but, in a bit of a paradox, new difficulties often arise as we achieve an increasing sense of morality and duty, and this can lead to periods of frustration, uncertainty, and doubt.
+A religious life helps us overcome these problems, but, in a bit of a paradox, new difficulties often arise as we develop a stronger sense of morality and duty, which can lead to periods of frustration, uncertainty, and doubt.
 Moving forward from a material-based life to a more meaningful spirit-based life can be a difficult transition.

 Realistically, we cannot expect our troubles to disappear.
-Things can always go wrong because, in addition to accidents and illness, we live on a world with imperfect people, some more so than others.
+No matter how much we pray, things can always go wrong because, in addition to accidents and illness, we live on a world with imperfect people, some more so than others.
 And as long as people are cruel and selfish, or grasp at money and power, there will always be trouble.

 We can, however, resolve many problems simply by changing our perspectives and principles.
 Emotions, such as anger, envy, and selfishness, are impediments to solving any predicament, but two of our worst enemies are fear and doubt.
 Fears and doubts inhibit our ability to seek a solution because the inner Spirit cannot penetrate a mind riddled with senseless fear or faithless doubt.